OpenRockets/web-dev-error-solutions/errors/css/css-challenge-recreate-a-simple-pricing-table/README.md

 # 🐞 CSS Challenge: Recreate a Simple Pricing Table

 This challenge focuses on creating a clean and responsive pricing table using CSS.
-We'll use standard CSS (no Tailwind) to achieve this, demonstrating fundamental CSS layout and styling techniques.
-The goal is to build a table with three pricing plans, each clearly displaying its features, price, and a call-to-action button.
-The table should be responsive, adapting gracefully to different screen sizes.
+We'll leverage CSS Grid for layout and some basic CSS properties for styling.
+While not explicitly using a framework like Tailwind CSS, the principles can easily be adapted.

-**Description of the Styling:**
+## Description of the Styling

-The pricing table will consist of a container element holding three individual plan boxes.
-Each plan box will have a header with the plan name, a list of features, the price, and a button.
-We'll use flexbox for layout and ensure clear visual separation between plans with appropriate padding and borders.
-A subtle gradient background will add visual interest.
+The goal is to build a pricing table with three pricing tiers: Basic, Pro, and Premium.
+Each tier will have a title, a list of features, a price, and a call-to-action button.
+The design should be responsive, adapting well to different screen sizes.
+The styling will be clean and modern, using a subtle color palette.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>